Cast Courts: Trajan's Column

+Trajan's Column viewed from the Gilbert Bayes Sculpture Gallery (Room 111), and from the upper walkway.

 The full height of Trajan's Column could not possibly be accommodated and the column is divided into two roughly equal parts.
 The original column in Rome is some 30m high and includes an internal spiral staircase which leads to a platform at the top.
 The cast is of the huge pedestal and the entire column, but excludes the viewing platform.
 The original statue on the top was lost in antiquity.
-The pedestal is covered in illustrations of booty from the Dacian Wars and the column is covered in a detailed frieze illustrating the conquest of Dacia by the Roman emperor Trajan.

-Inside the pedestal of the cast of Trajan's column.
-The roof window of the Cast Court can be seen through the top of the "chimney".
-There is also a small aperture on top of the pedestal through which the upper gallery of the Cast Court can be seen.

-The frieze spirals around the column and describes in narrative form two wars against Dacia, the first (AD 101-102) is illustrated in the lower portion of the column, and the second (AD 105-106) in the upper portion.
+The column's pedestal is covered in illustrations of the spoils of Trajan's Dacian Wars, and a detailed frieze illustrating the conquest spirals around the column itself.
+The frieze describes the two Dacian wars in narrative form; the first (AD 101-102) is illustrated on the lower portion of the column, and the second (AD 105-106) on the upper portion.
 The dividing point on the column is marked by a personification of Victory writing on a shield and this is approximately the point at which the cast of the column is divided.

+View of the column from inside of its pedestal.
+The West Court's vaulted glass roof can be seen through the top of the "chimney".
+There is also a small opening (lower left) through which the mezzanine balustrade can be seen.

-The column was cast in many small parts and these parts were reassembled on brick chimney-like structures built especially for the purpose.
-Just as on the original there is a door on the cast of the pedestal that affords access to the interior, but within the cast there is nothing to be seen but the white painted interior of the brick chimney.
-The upper portion is similarly hollow, but there is no means of access.
+The column was cast in many small parts which were then reassembled on two purpose-built chimney-like brick structures.
+Just as on the original, there is a door on the column's pedestal that allows access to the white painted interior of the brick chimney.
+The upper portion of the column is also hollow, however there is no means of access to view the interior space.

 In Rome the frieze is extremely difficult to see.
-The viewing conditions in the museum are also less than optimal.
+The viewing conditions in the museum are better, but also less than optimal.
 The lower section is atop a huge pedestal some 4 m high.
-Consequently, the only part of the frieze that can be examined closely by the public is the bottom of the upper portion.
-The mid-level corridor does afford an alternative view albeit at a distance and only from one side.
-The upper-level walkway looks down on the column and does give views all round, but at a significant distance and this is not open to the public.
+Consequently, the only part of the frieze that can be examined closely by the public is the upper portion, the bottom of which stands on the gallery's floor at eye-level.
+The mezzanine corridor does afford an alternative viewpoint, albeit at a distance and only from one side.
+The upper-level walkway looks down on the column and does provide views from all sides, although from a significant distance (and it is generally not open to the public).